dcolli23/jgrapht/README.md

 # Introduction
-Grapht is a python package for painless implementation of JSON inputs.
+jGrapht is a python package for painless implementation of JSON inputs.

 # Index